tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Unlike TLS 1.3, DTLS 1.3 implementations must take into account that handshake messages are not transmitted over a reliable transport protocol.

+EKU messages MUST be handled using the existing DTLS handshake mechanisms for fragmentation, ordering, and retransmission, as defined in {{DTLS}}, to ensure reliable delivery.

 Due to the possibility of an `ExtendedKeyUpdate` messages being lost and thereby preventing the sender of that message from updating its keying material, receivers MUST retain the pre-update keying material until receipt